jamietre/iter8/README.md

 I had the following needs in mind when creating this:

-* easy interop with `Array`, `Map`, `Set`, `immutable` library, and native Javascript objects
+* easy interop with `Array` and iterables e.g. `Map`, `Set`, `immutable` library, and native Javascript objects
 * complete support of `Array` API
-* extended API for traversal, and set and group operations
+* common sequence/set language and set and group operations
+* deferred execution of queries, and query re-use
 * good documentation
+* well tested
 * small

 All the similar packages I found missed on one or more of these points.